Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_button.md

-The default button, can be interacted with to by left clicking while the mouse is above the button, to call the "Activate" method.
+The default button, can be interacted with to by left clicking while the mouse is above the button, to call the "Activate" function.

 The "Activate" method can be overriden by "Activate_override" to replace the "Activate" method.